PageotD/articles/drafts/pso/particle-swarm-optimization.md

 ## 1. What is Particle Swarm Optimization?

-Particle Swarm Optimization (PSO), proposed by Eberhart and Kennedy in 1995 [1], is a global optimization algorithm designed to simulate the behavoir of flocking birds or school of fish.
+Particle Swarm Optimization (PSO), proposed by Eberhart and Kennedy in 1995 [1], is a global optimization algorithm designed to simulate the behavior of flocking birds or schools of fish.

 PSO is used to solve optimization problems in many scientific and engineering domains, including [2]:
 - antenna design